The Bodyguard (1992 film): Production

 Lawrence Kasdan was an advertising copywriter who wanted to get into filmmaking.
-He wrote eight scripts in eight years, including The Bodyguard which Kasdan says was inspired by Yojimbo with Steve McQueen as the lead.
-"I was interested in what kind of a guy would do that kind of work: to be willing to lay down his life for a salary, for someone he may care nothing about-maybe even have negative feelings about," said Kasdan.
+He wrote eight scripts in eight years, including The Bodyguard, which Kasdan says was inspired by Yojimbo with Steve McQueen as the lead.
+"I was interested in what kind of a guy would do that kind of work: to be willing to lay down his life for a salary, for someone he may care nothing about―maybe even have negative feelings about," said Kasdan.
 Kasdan says it was the first really good script he wrote:

 I loved all my early scripts and I expected everybody else to love them.
-It wasn't until I wrote 'The Bodyguard' and sensed it was different that I realized I was writing an increased level of density.
+It wasn't until I wrote The Bodyguard and sensed it was different that I realized I was writing an increased level of density.
 A good script has levels of action going on, unexpected turns.
 Movies are an economical form.
 Your script must communicate in the tersest possible way an emotional feeling, imply it in a mosaic of tiny scenes.
 An unknown screenwriter selling a speculative script must deliver a delight.
 An established writer gets a lot of rope.
 The producer reads his script and says, 'I don't feel any delight but he must know what he's doing.'
 A lot of times he doesn't, and you have a lousy movie.

 Kasdan wrote it in 1975 and the script succeeded in getting him an agent, but it took the agent two years to sell the script—he says 67 people passed on it.
-Eventually the script was sold to John Calley for $20,000.
+Eventually, the script was sold to John Calley for $20,000.

 Calley brought in John Boorman to direct.
 Kasdan admired Boorman and went to Ireland with the director where they did a treatment for a new movie.
 "He completely changed it, but I still loved him," said Kasdan.

+McQueen nearly won the leading role of Frank Farmer in the film as Farmer had been based on him.
+But by 1977, McQueen was already being beset by health problems, which made working on a film almost impossible though he would appear on three more films before his death from inoperable terminal cancer in 1980.